Apply to MEDPREP

 Update: Cycle 1 Applications are currently complete.
-For Cycle 2 applications, the online application site will open again shortly.
-Please contact the admissions office if you are applying in cycle 2.
+Cycle 2 applications is now open.
+Please contact the admissions office, for any questions, if you are applying in cycle 2.

 We welcome your application to MEDPREP!
 Prospective students can apply to the program by completing an online application and sending in a consolidated packet of letters, transcripts and a short secondary application describing schools attended and any current/future coursework.
 Complete application instructions can be found below.
 Applications are reviewed by our admissions committee, and competitive applicants are invited to attend an "admissions day."
 Final admissions decisions are rendered by the MEDPREP admissions committee, which will fully consider each candidate's academic record, admission application, interviews, admissions day test results and letters of recommendation.

 MEDPREP uses two application cycles for each academic year, the early cycle and the main cycle.
 All students are given full consideration in each cycle, so neither cycle is "better' than the other for gaining admission.
 Admissions decisions are rendered by January for early cycle applicants, while main cycle applicants will receive an admission decision by early April.
 Some students prefer the early cycle because they will receive an earlier decision about their application.